clouddrove/terraform-digitalocean-firewall/README.md

 </h1>

 <p align="center" style="font-size: 1.2rem;">
-    Provides a DigitalOcean Firewall resource to allow you to manage SSH keys for Droplet access.
+    Provides a DigitalOcean Cloud Firewall resource.
+This can be used to create, modify, and delete Firewalls.
      </p>

 <p align="center">